 Key Takeaways

 Generally, Kentucky is more restrictive for NPs than other states.
 The state dictates the majority of scope requirements.
-That being said, in Kentucky, NPs are considered to be primary care providers.
+Yet Kentucky considers NPs as primary healthcare providers.
 Most states allow this, but regardless, this gives NPs the opportunity to practice independently.
-This works well for the facility because it takes the pressure off the physicians while providing NPs with more responsibility they might not get in other states.
-In turn, this enables more patients to be seen in a timely manner.

 Medical Staff Membership: Restricted